Optimal readiness of the athlete

 Mindstretch software allows athletes to follow-up their daily energy expenditure and recovery in the weeks before a competition.
 As athletes train more intense in this period and use a lot of their energy in the physical preparation, the information of mental recovery helps them to better manage the quality of resting moments and energy balance.

-Experience with Mindstretch used in sports showed that athletes who could capture a lot of recovery (= green days) before the game were mentally better prepared and able to perform better in the competition.
+Experience with the BioRICS Mindstretch tool showed that athletes who could capture a lot of recovery (= green days) before the game were mentally better prepared and able to perform better in the competition.

 Preparing for the 24hr race – use case

-This year, 10 drivers of the GetSpeed race team prepared for their most important competition, using Mindstretch for sports.
-One driver – who monitored 95 % of the time – realised 29 “green” days by taking good care of his mental balance and sleep quality.
+This year, 10 drivers of the GetSpeed race team prepared for their most important competition, using BioRICS Mindstretch.
+One driver – who monitored 95 % of the time – realised 29 “green” days by taking good care of his mental balance and his sleep quality.
 During the 24hr race, he was the only driver who stayed in his mental focus zone 80% of the time he drove and consequently realised the best average lap time.

-The normally fastest driver of this group did not use Mindstretch for sports during the preparation.
-He drove 42 % of the time in his mental focus zone and 32 % in the distress zone.
+The normally fastest driver of this group did not monitor during the preparation.
+He drove 42 % of the time in his mental focus zone and 32 % of the time in the distress zone.
 On average, he was 10 seconds per lap slower than the mentally better prepared driver.
 The team finished in the third position in this heavy race.

 Better results with another approach